akashebaev-ux/flat_app/README.md

 ### datetime
 Used to generate the current date for automatic worksheet naming.

-### sys
-Used to safely terminate the program if no supported browser is available.

 ---

-## Selenium Components

-### WebDriverWait & expected_conditions
-Used to ensure webpage elements load before scraping begins, improving reliability.

-### By
-Locates elements on a webpage using class names, tags, and other selectors.

-### ChromeService / FirefoxService / EdgeService
-Used to configure and launch specific browser drivers.

----

 ## Why These Libraries Were Chosen

-- **Selenium** enables dynamic website interaction where traditional HTTP requests are insufficient.
+- **Playwright** enables interaction with dynamic websites where traditional HTTP requests are insufficient, allowing JavaScript-rendered content to be scraped reliably.
+It was also chosen because it works well in cloud environments such as Heroku, where headless browsers are required.

-- **Pandas & NumPy** provide powerful data analysis capabilities.
+- **Pandas & NumPy** provide powerful data manipulation and statistical analysis tools used for cleaning listings, calculating price per square meter, removing outliers, and generating investment scores.

-- **Google Sheets API** removes the need for a traditional database while enabling persistent storage.
+- **Google Sheets API** (via gspread) acts as lightweight cloud storage, eliminating the need for a traditional database while allowing results to be easily viewed and shared.

-- **webdriver-manager** simplifies environment setup and improves portability.
-- **gspread-formatting** enhances output presentation for better usability.
+- **gspread-formatting** improves readability by formatting headers, freezing rows, and highlighting the most attractive investment opportunities.

 Together, these tools create a complete pipeline:

-Web scraping → Data processing → Statistical analysis → Cloud storage → Presentation.
+**Web scraping → Data cleaning → Statistical analysis → Investment ranking → Cloud storage → Presentation**

 # Agile Development Process